 - Medical history: a recording of your symptoms, such as cough, weight loss, sputum production, fatigue, fever, night sweats, etc.

-- Chest x-ray: makes a picture of your lungs internally to diagnosis disease or infections
+- Chest x-ray: takes a picture of your lungs internally to diagnosis disease or infections

 - CAT scan: a type of x-ray that shows the lung in greater detail than a plain chest x-ray